Faculty: What do I need to do?

-All we ask for is your cooperation and for you to follow the requirements of the Americans with Disabilities Act.
-YOUR RESPONSIBILITIES ARE VERY LIMITED.
-We ask you to encourage students with disabilities to contact the Office of Disability Services if you or they feel, that they may have a disability as defined under the ADA.
-(Include this on your class syllabus.)
+All Tennessee Tech University faculty members are required to follow the requirements of the Americans with Disabilities Act.
+Please encourage students with disabilities to contact the Office of Disability Services if you feel the student may have a disability as defined under the ADA.
+(Please include an ADA statement on your syllabus.)

 Thank you for your continued cooperation.